Give us a call now for an immediate match with a local pro.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

 For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Erie, a unit with a lower capacity may be sufficient.
-Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+In Erie, a unit on the lower end of this range may be sufficient.
+Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Usually, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer financing, you might consider taking out your own loan.
-Be sure to talk to a financial advisor and your HVAC company to determine what options are available to you and appropriate for your situation.
+Typically, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you might consider taking out your own loan.
+Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.